My course has an optional fourth year - what should I put for 'Course Duration' in Section A?

 What evidence do I need to send with the FG?

-The only additional paperwork we require is a copy of the University or College Payment Advice letter if you're applying for a student loan, but we reserve the right to request additional evidence of available funds as we see fit.
+You do not need to send any evidence, but we reserve the right to request additional evidence of available funds as we see fit.

 I haven't yet received confirmation from my application to Student Finance - should I wait and send the FG when I have it?